nmsimons/fluid-demo/README.md

     - `DateTime`: Date/time values for timestamps
 - **`containerSchema.ts`**: Fluid container configuration

-The schema supports rich data types including strings, numbers, booleans, dates, ink strokes, and custom voting objects.
+The schema supports rich data types including strings, numbers, booleans, dates, ink strokes, directional connections, and custom voting objects.
 All schema changes are automatically synchronized across all connected clients.

+**Connection System:**
+- Each `Item` maintains an array of connection IDs representing items that connect TO it
+- Methods include: `addConnection()`, `removeConnection()`, `hasConnection()`, `getConnections()`
+- Connections are directional (from source item to target item)
+- Stored persistently in SharedTree and synchronized across all users

 ### Undo/Redo System